mondoohq/docs/docs/platform/start/organize/spaces.md

 Spaces allow for a great degree of flexibility in managing shared resources.
 For example, teams may organize their deployments in spaces, setting their own policies and quickly gaining insights for everything they manage.

-Furthermore, users may decide to configure separate spaces for development, staging, and production environments, or specific compliance requirements such as HIPAA or SOC2.
+Furthermore, users may decide to configure separate spaces for development, staging, and production environments, or specific compliance requirements such as HIPAA or SOC 2.

 ## Manage spaces